What is the Matching Principle of Accounting?

-This has been a guide to what is Matching Principles of Accounting and its definition.
+This article has been a guide to what is Matching Principles of Accounting and its definition.
 Here we take matching principles examples of interest expenses, accrued expenses, depreciation expenses along with its significance.
 You may learn more about accounting from the below articles –